state-alchemists/zrb/README.md

 - Install pandas.
 - Download the CSV dataset (at the same time).
-- Show statistics properties of the CSV dataset using pandas (right after the two first tasks are completed).
+- Show statistics properties of the CSV dataset you have downloaded previously.

 ```
        🐼